 "Using a reliable psychological scale to determine an athlete's readiness to return to sport is a crucial first step in keeping injured athletes safe and in the game," Glazer said.

-Sources: The Journal of Athletic Training, National Athletic Trainers' Association.
+Sources: National Athletic Trainers' Association.